All EUSR Cards carry a photograph of the registered individual. The photograph must conform to the guidelines below.

 - Be full face, uncovered with neutral expressions and mouth closed

-- Not include head coverings (e.g. hats) unless worn for religious reasons
+- Not include head coverings (e.g. hats or headscarves) unless worn for religious reasons

 - Have a strong definition between the face and the background – a white background works best